Kofiwusubrempong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7 This script is used to add executable permission to all users Task 8 This is used to add all permissions to other users and take all permissions from group and owner Task 9 This script is used to grant all permissions to owner, execute and read to groups and write and execute to others
+Task 7 This script is used to add executable permission to all users Task 8 This is used to add all permissions to other users and take all permissions from group and owner Task 9 This script is used to grant all permissions to owner, execute and read to groups and write and execute to others Task 10 This script is used to reference another file